 - Create your college list.
 You should apply to at least 6 4-year colleges (if you are serious about attending a 4-year school) - Do a little research and find out if your school is a reach, target, or safety school for YOU - Reach test scores and GPA encouraged for admission are higher than yours - Target test scores and GPA encouraged for admission match yours - Safety test scores and GPA encouraged for admission are lower than yours - Average GPAs for students accepted to schools, as well as average ACT/SAT scores for students accepted to schools can be found on Xello.
-Just search the school you are interested in and view the profile. - You can also use the public and private school links on the OVS College & Career Center webpage to help you with your research! https://www.osceolaschools.net/domain/4791 - Decide if you need to take the ACT or SAT again to help make your college applications more competitive - o Decide which semester you'll apply for at each school.
-Applying to start in summer can help your application be more competitive.
+Just search the school you are interested in and view the profile. - Decide if you need to take the ACT or SAT again to help make your college applications more competitive - o Decide which semester you will apply for at each school.
+Applying to start in the summer can help your application be more competitive.

-- Ask at least 1 academic teacher you feel connected to (math, science, ELA, history) and at least 1 other teacher (electives) or community member (old boss, mentor, coach, etc) if they can write you a STRONG letter of recommendation for college - o If they say yes, provide them with a completed brag sheet and deadline to write your letter.
-You must give your letter writers at least 1 month to write your letter. - You can find a copy of the brag sheet on the OVS College and Career Center webpage https://www.osceolaschools.net/domain/4791 - Make sure you have the classes required for admission to the schools you are interested in. - Most schools will require at least the following classes: (It always makes you more competitive to have more.) - 4+ years of history - 4+ years of math (highest math class needs to be at least Algebra 2) - 4+ years of ELA - 4+ years of science (recommended biology, chemistry, physics, and 1 additional science class) - 2 consecutive years of the same foreign language (for example Spanish I and II, AP Spanish Language and AP Spanish Literature, French 3 & 4, etc) - o Most 4-year colleges will want to see successful completion of 4-6 AP or DE classes - Check to see what you are missing to be eligible for the Florida Bright Futures Scholarship Program
+- Ask at least 1 academic teacher you feel connected to (math, science, ELA, history) and at least 1 other teacher (electives) or community member (old boss, mentor, coach, etc.) if they can write you a STRONG letter of recommendation for college - o If they say yes, provide them with a completed brag sheet and the deadline to write your letter.
+You must give your letter writers at least 1 month to write your letter. - o You can find a copy of the brag sheet on the SCHS webpage under Guidance Hub - Make sure you have the classes required for admission to the schools you are interested in. - Most schools will require at least the following classes: (It always makes you more competitive to have more.) - 4+ years of history - 4+ years of math (highest math class needs to be at least Algebra 2) - 4+ years of ELA - 4+ years of science (recommended biology, chemistry, physics, and 1 additional science class) - 2 consecutive years of the same foreign language (for example Spanish I and II, AP Spanish Language and AP Spanish Literature, French 3 & 4, etc) - o Most 4-year colleges will want to see successful completion of 4-6 AP or DE classes - Check to see what you are missing to be eligible for the Florida Bright Futures Scholarship Program - Community Service & Bright Futures Information / Community Service & Bright Futures Information (osceolaschools.net)